mindspore-ai/docs/docs/mindformers/docs/source_en/usage/inference.md

 ## Overview

-MindFormers provides the foundation model inference capability.
+MindSpore Transformers provides the foundation model inference capability.
 Users can run the unified script `run_mindformer` or write a script to call the high-level `pipeline` API to start inference.
 If the unified script `run_mindformer` is used, you can directly start the system through the configuration file without writing code.

 ## Basic Process